Reissue: Track controversy and revisionism

 Some recordings are reissued soon after their original release because one of the tracks was seen in a negative light.
 "Cop Killer" by Body Count was one such example.

-Some recordings are remixed and reissued in an effort to erase prior band member's contributions.
-Two such examples were Ozzy Osbourne’s Blizzard of Ozz and Diary of a Madman, where Bob Daisley and Lee Kerslake's original bass and drum parts with new parts recorded by drummer Mike Bordin and bassist Robert Trujillo after Daisley and Kerslake had successfully sued Osbourne and his wife/manager Sharon in court, winning songwriting credits and royalties for their contributions to Blizzard of Ozz and Diary of a Madman.
-Osborne retaliated by replacing their bass and drum parts to avoid paying more royalties.
+Some recordings are remixed and reissued to erase prior band member's contributions.
+Two such examples were Ozzy Osbourne's albums Blizzard of Ozz (1980) and Diary of a Madman (1981).
+Bassist Bob Daisley and drummer Lee Kerslake successfully sued Osbourne and his wife/manager Sharon in court, winning songwriting credits and royalties for their contributions.
+In 2002, Osbourne replaced their parts with rerecordings by Robert Trujillo and Mike Bordin, although the original parts were restored for the 30th anniversary editions in 2011.
 British girl group Sugababes reissued their studio album Taller in More Ways following Mutya Buena's replacement with Amelle Berrabah.
 "Do What U Want" by Lady Gaga featuring R. Kelly was removed from all streaming and online versions and new vinyl and CD pressings of Gaga's third studio album Artpop in light of the documentary Surviving R. Kelly.

 Some recordings are reissued when one or more songs come into question.
 A notable example is Michael Jackson's posthumous album Michael, which had three songs ("Keep Your Head Up", "Monster" and "Breaking News") removed in later releases due to controversy concerning the authenticity of Jackson's vocals.